 You might be expecting a Friday 5.
 This is our first Friday ever without one!
 But we have an excellent excuse.
-As an homage to yesterday’s guest poster, Greg Strosaker, we crafted our own manifesto modeled on his.
+As an homage to yesterday’s guest poster, Greg Strosaker, we crafted our own manifesto.
 It’s a working document, so please feel free to suggest additions or changes to make one of the current entries sing!

 Without further ado, we give you the Salty Running Manifesto: